Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Refactoring a Python program to improve its characteristics
   * :disappointed: = No refactoring done.
   * :confused: = Little code refactored and no documentation.
-  * :neutral_face: = Some code refactored and changes documented.
+  * :neutral_face: = Some code is refactored and changes documented.
   * :smiley: = Refactored code contains easy to understand functions and documentation.
   * :sunglasses: = Refactored code is clean, efficient, well documented, and maintainable.
 * Debugging Python programs using logging and other methods